 Rescue boats deployed after car reportedly slides off Jaime J. Zapata Memorial Boat Ramp

+In a tweet made Thursday, Cameron County Sheriff Eric Garza said the search for a vehicle that reportedly slid off the Jaime J. Zapata Memorial Boat Ramp and into the water was suspended.

-Rescue boats were deployed in Brownsville after a car reportedly slid off the Jaime J. Zapata Memorial Boat Ramp and into the water, according to Cameron County Sheriff Eric Garza.
+Brownsville Deputy Fire Chief Cesar Pedraza said the search for a vehicle that reportedly slid off the Jaime J. Zapata Memorial Boat Ramp and into the water was called off for the night.

+The Brownsville Fire Department responded to 44299 Highway 48 at approximately noon on Wednesday.
+BFD deployed two rescue boats in coordination with the Texas DPS marine division.
+The US Coast guard assisted with a boat and crew.

+Pedraza said no signs of a submersed vehicle were found; the search will resume on Thursday.

 UPDATE: DPS Marine Unit and Brownsville Fire and Rescue have deployed rescue boats to assist with the search of the vehicle that was reported to have slid into the water. pic.twitter.com/Hkx6PSeTZI— Sheriff Eric Garza (@SheriffGarza) May 19, 2021

-“DPS Marine Unit and Brownsville Fire and Rescue have deployed rescue boats to assist with the search of the vehicle that was reported to have slid into the water,” Garza said in a tweet published Wednesday.
+“DPS Marine Unit and Brownsville Fire and Rescue have deployed rescue boats to assist with the search of the vehicle that was reported to have slid into the water,” Cameron County Sheriff Eric Garza said in a tweet published Wednesday.

 Earlier, Garza had tweeted that the Cameron county Sheriff Office Dispatch received a call from a witness who said a vehicle was driving north along the ship channel and slid into the water at the ramp.

-Note: UPDATE: The Search and Rescue effort has been suspended as of now.
-Our CCSO Dispatch has not received any calls regarding missing persons.
-We will provide more information as it becomes available. pic.twitter.com/nyrQFd2EZ4— Sheriff Eric Garza (@SheriffGarza) May 20, 2021